 In the earlier years, when I was making stuffed parathas, I would always serve with south Indian style pickles.
 For many years he never said anything, finally opening up when we got a Rajasthani Pickle during one of the fairs we visited.

-That’s when he said he only likes North Indian pickles for stuffed parathas.
-Ever since then I either make it myself or get that one.
+That's when he said he only likes North Indian pickles for stuffed parathas.
+Ever since then I have either make it myself or get that one.
 Since we are not big pickle consumers, the pickle stays on forever.
 To avoid this, I have ended up making smaller portions myself.

 Today's Green Chili pickle is one such one from the cuisines of Rajasthan and we totally enjoyed the whole platter!
 For the Day 5 of Indian Flatbread, I have the Bhujia Paratha in the Bhujia Paratha Menu.
 I have another traditional one in C4AS.